 Meanwhile, to speed his son’s recovery the king ordered daily wayang orang, wayang golek (wooden puppets) and ronggeng performances.
 These the King and his entourage also enjoyed as they performed the epic Ramayana and Mahabharat stories that Thailand is also familiar with.
 King Rama liked the dances and music such as the gamelan and angklung (bamboo musical instruments) of which he brought several to take back to Thailand.
 He said that when the serimpi dancers in Jogjakarta walked they seemed to float with their bodies erect and he commented of the elegant bedoyo dancers of the Susuhunan of Surakarta, “We do not have any dance as soft and as slow”.

-The King stayed so long in Bandung that till this day there is a road in Bandung where King Rama V and his entourage stayed and which till this day is called Jalan Raja Muangthai.
-His son Prince Paribatra Sukhumbhand was at a military school in Germany and during the trip the King received a telegram from the German Emperor that he had been appointed a lieutenant in the German army.
+The King and his entourage stayed a long time in Bandung because of Prince Asdang’s illness.
+Another of his sons, Prince Paribatra Sukhumbhand was at a military school in Germany.
+During his trip to Java the King was very gratified to receive a telegram from the German Emperor informing him that his son had graduated and been appointed a lieutenant in the German army.
 Later Prince Paribatra became the Thai Minister of the Interior under King Rama VII.
-After the Revolution of 1932 where Thailand became a constitutional monarchy he went into exile in Bandung where he lived until the end of his life in 1944.
+After the Revolution of 1932 when Thailand became a constitutional monarchy he went into exile in Bandung where he lived until the end of his life in 1944.
 In Bandung he built a house on the north side of Jl Cipaganti and created a beautiful flower garden in front of it.
 This later was separated from the house and became a roundabout called Bunderan Raja Siam.
-This later was corrupted to Bunderan Siem.
+In time it was corrupted to Bunderan Siem.
 His house still stands with a large sign reading “Dahapati” in front of it but there is now a petrol station on the roundabout.

 King Rama appears to have thoroughly enjoyed his visits to Indonesia.
 He stayed at the best hotels such as the Hotel des Indes in Jakarta, the hotels Homann and Preanger in Bandung, and Bellevue in Bogor from which he had lovely views of the jungle.
 He considered the food and cleanliness at the Hotel Homann below par, giving it a 4th class rating.
 He also derived pleasure from the many Dutch clubs where he frequently dined.
 The Sala Sahathai Samakhom building that he built in the Grand Palace complex is a copy of the Club Concordia in Batavia.